mdlincoln/mdlincoln.github.io/_posts/2014-07-10-sparql-for-humanists.md

     <http://dbpedia.org/resource/Rembrandt> <http://xmlns.com/foaf/0.1/name> "Rembrandt van Rijn" .

+The `objects` of these statements are just strings of text, known as `literals` in LOD terms.
+They don't link to anything else.

-See the predicates in these statements, with domain names like `purl.org`, `w3.org`, and `xmlns.com`?
+See the `predicates` in these statements, with domain names like `purl.org`, `w3.org`, and `xmlns.com`?
 These are some of the many providers of ontologies that help standardize the way we describe relationships between data points, like "title", "label", "creator", or "name".
 The more LOD that you work with, the more of these providers you'll find.